-THIRTY-TWO YEARS OF EMOTIONS
+THIRTY-FIVE YEARS OF EMOTIONS

 Il Cinema Ritrovato is also one of the great international festivals of silent cinema.
 Rediscovering silent cinema, bringing it to new life, also means rediscovering, reconstructing, improvising and composing the music that accompanies it.
 As always, the best musicians of silent cinema as well as recognised young talent come to Bologna from all around the world.
 Their personal search for that magical harmony or the perfect tension between image and music are some of the reasons that make every viewing at Il Cinema Ritrovato, a unique and special one.